 “Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed it is the only thing that ever has.”
 Margaret Mead.
 A poster with these words hangs in my office and sums up what I love about P2 – people coming together, rolling up their sleeves and making a difference.
 It is also what I love about training.
 Each class is a small group of thoughtful, committed people coming together to learn how they can make a difference in the way their organizations engage others in decision-making.
 And each class is an opportunity for me to learn from these passionate individuals.
 For this I am grateful.

 Throughout her career Gay has been drawn to working with clients who realize the benefits of involving stakeholders in decision-making.
 After a successful career in government, not-for-profit, education and the private sector she began consulting.
-Gay has provided strategic council, and designed and implemented engagement programs for a wide range of clients including municipal government, regulators, corporations, school boards and industry association.
+Gay has provided strategic council, and designed and implemented engagement programs for a wide range of clients including municipal government, regulators, corporations, school boards and industry associations.
 A number of her projects have been cited as “raising the bar” for engagement practices.
-Gay is a Certified Public Participation Professional and an active member of IAP2.
-She currently serves on the board of the IAP2 Wild Rose Chapter and as an assessor for the IAP2 Canada Certification Program.
+Gay is a Certified Public Participation Professional (CP3) and an active member of IAP2.
+She is currently Co-Chair for the 2020 North America conference in Banff, an assessor for the IAP2 Canada Certification Program and serves on the board of the IAP2 Wild Rose Chapter

 Early in my consulting practice I decided to focus on public engagement because I was fascinated by the possibilities of bringing communities and organizations together to make better decisions.
 I desperately wanted to learn from others doing this work and that’s how I found IAP2.
 I took the IAP2 Planning Course and I knew almost immediately that I would love to be able to bring this information to others.
 In 2005 when IAP2 opened the door to new trainers – I applied and I’m so glad I did!
 Training both the Foundations and the Outrage courses remains a highlight of my work to this day!